Subscribe to

 KEEP COPIES OF ALL DOCUMENTATION!

-• Maintain your own file of all documents relating to your claim.
-This includes doctor’s notes, copies of forms and any correspondence from the WSIB, the employer or any other involved parties.
+• It is vital you carefully maintain your own file of all documents relating to your claim.
+This includes doctor’s notes, copies of all forms (Form 6, Form 7, Form 8) and all correspondence from the WSIB, the employer or any other involved parties.

 WSIB Questions Answered